lguez/NetCDF95/docs/installation.md

         cd build

-3. Decide in which directory you want to install NetCDF95 after compilation and type the command below with your choice after `-DCMAKE_INSTALL_PREFIX=` (enter an absolute path).
+3. Decide in which directory you want to install NetCDF95 after compilation and type the command below with your choice of directory after `-DCMAKE_INSTALL_PREFIX=` (enter an absolute path).
 For example:

         cmake .. -DCMAKE_INSTALL_PREFIX=~/.local